 You are most welcome to commune if you hold the above beliefs.
 We recommend instruction about this sacrament which we offer during our Confirmation program and in our Adult Membership Class.
 For further clarification, feel free to speak with the Pastor or an Elder.
 NOTE: Non-alcoholic wine is located in the center of the individual cup tray.
 Gluten-free hosts are available; please see an usher prior to worship service.

 What’s the dress code?
 We don’t have one!
 Casual attire is acceptable at all of our services.
 In fact, during our contemporary time of worship, you may even spot the pastors wearing blue jeans.
 We want you to be you.
 If that means wearing a 3-piece suit or a fancy dress and an “Easter Hat,” that’s great!
 But if that means sandals, shorts, and a t-shirt, that’s fine too.

 What about children?
 We understand what it means to have small children and the difficulty they can pose to going out.
 With that in mind, we have provided several opportunities to engage our young attendees.
 First, each worship service includes a children’s message time that relates to the adult sermon.
-We know that kids will be kids, so we will not escort you out of the building, look down on you or anything like that.
-Most of us have young children too, so rest assured that we know what you’re going through!
-Once the pandemic has passed we will start up our Nursery program during our late Sunday service.
+Nursery program during our late Sunday service will restart in August.